smoresyu-lgtm/research-connect/README.md

 Open `data.json` in any text editor (even GitHub's own web editor works).
 Each listing is one entry like this — copy an existing one and change the values:

+There are two kinds of listings, and the fields differ slightly:

+**A) Direct Outreach** — a professor you email directly, no application form.

 ```json
 {
   "id": 7,